The summer weather’s here and with it comes patio season!

 Limani is known for their Greek dishes such as the souvlaki, calamari, and spanakopita dinners but also feature entrees like fish n’ chips, lamb chops, and pizzas.

 If you’re going to venture out this far, why not make a day out of it?
 Limani and the surrounding marina are part of the larger Fifty Point conservation area which has a rock and sand beach as well as a view overlooking Lake Ontario.
 It’s an excellent way to spend a summer day.

-After a 5 month renovation, HAMBRGR’s King William location has doubled in size for both the inside and out.
-By merging with the former FSH & CHP space, their wrought-iron enclosed patio has widened and for the summer months a secondary wooden pop-up patio is located on the street to allow even more seating.
+A few years back, HAMBRGR’s original King William location doubled in size for both the inside and out.
+After merging with the former FSH & CHP space next door, their wrought-iron enclosed patio has widened and for the summer months a secondary wooden pop-up patio is located on the street to allow even more seating.
 When combined with the seats inside, HAMBRGR can hold 100 people at a time.

 Their mantra of well-crafted, locally sourced burgers paired with craft beer has been a winning combination since they opened in 2015 that’s won the hearts of Hamiltonians at a rapid pace.
-This remodelled space, which only reopened June 27th, has become an instant hit.
 Enjoy patio season here while cooling down with one of their jaw-dropping monster milkshakes.

 The Ship knows their patrons love a good patio — that’s why they offer two.
 Having both a front and back patio gives their guests variety in both seating and atmosphere.